borntofrappe/svelte-tutorial/Fubuki/README.md

 To help implementing the game, and from the solution grid, create additional arrays to describe the totals and the numbers.

 With `locks` create an array describing the index of the values included by default, as a hint.
+Include as many "locks" as the specified by the input variable `reveal`.

 ## Svelte